Freedom Monument (Kaunas)

-Later the statue was cast in bronze in Germany and inaugurated in its current location on the tenth anniversary of Lithuanian independence.
+Later, the statue was cast in bronze in Germany and inaugurated in its current location on the tenth anniversary of Lithuanian independence.
 The pedestal was designed by architect Vladimiras Dubeneckis.

-In summer 1950, the monument was demolished by the orders of the Soviet government and the damaged statue was transferred to the History Museum.
-In 1966, sculptor Bronius Petrauskas restored the statue and it was stored in the Čiurlionis Museum.
+In the summer of 1950, the monument was demolished by the orders of the Soviet government, and the damaged statue was transferred to the History Museum.
+In 1966, sculptor Bronius Petrauskas restored the statue, and it was stored in the Čiurlionis Museum.
 The monument was restored by architect Algimantas Sprindys and on February 16, 1989, was restored to its original location.
 The total height of the monument is 12,35 m.

 The plaster copy, restored by Jonas Stanislovas Juodišius, is located in the White Hall of the Presidential Palace in Vilnius.

 In 2000, the statue was once again featured on the Litas commemorative coin for the 10th anniversary of the second reestablishment of the independence of Lithuania.